Automate EC2 instances resize with AWS Ops Automator

 Task enabled yes Enables/disables the task.

-Resizing mode ReplaceByType An instance is resized according to the predefined list of desired instance types.
+Resizing mode ReplaceByType An instance is resized according to the predefined list of desired instances types.

 Assumed type t3.micro Mandatory parameter.
 It’s not used for ReplaceByType resizing mode